 If it reflects just about all the light that hits it (Saturn's moon Enceladus does this), it would be about 50 meters across.
 That's a solid lower limit on size, though; it can't reflect more than 100% of the light that hits it.

 There is no similarly firm upper limit on size.
 If it absorbs most of the light that hits it (some asteroids in the solar system are just about totally black), it might be a fair bit larger than 160 meters across.

-There's a proposal to get observations to determine the albedo and diameter of A/2017 U1, using the Spitzer Space Telescope (which "sees" in infrared, and is therefore well-suited to this sort of purpose.)
+Ther was a proposal to get observations to determine the albedo and diameter of A/2017 U1, using the Spitzer Space Telescope (which "sees" in infrared, and is therefore well-suited to this sort of purpose.)
 Because Spitzer orbits the sun a good distance from us, its observations would also help nail down A/2017 U1's orbit more precisely (something that surprisingly doesn't show up in the proposal).
-The proposal notes that the observations would be made in late November, "the last telescopic observations that will ever be made of this object."
-Which may not be true; there's also a proposal to observe A/2017 U1 with the Hubble telescope that would conceivably run until 2018 January 1.
+However' I've seen no results from this.

 There has been speculation for decades that we'd someday see an interstellar object.
 Just based on what we know about planetary formation, there ought to be a lot of rocks and ice flying around between the stars.
 Various efforts have been made to quantify how much that would be.
 The fact that we'd not seen any before now sets something of an upper limit ("if this stuff were more common, we'd have seen loads of it by now"), and other estimates based on planetary formation that said we ought to see at least one every few decades, depending on how thorough our asteroids surveys were.
 (Note that they've only gotten really thorough in the last couple of decades.
 And when new surveys get going, we might indeed find a lot more of these.)